TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/FurtherActions.rst

 In use cases where you rely on outbound connections and your php comes without support for curl it might be required to set `allow_url_fopen` to true.

-Note that disallowing remote connections (e.g. by blocking outgoing traffic on a firewall in front of the TYPO3 server) may have an impact on the retrieval of the TYPO3 extension list, which allows you to check if extension updates are available, or on retrival of translation files.
+Note that disallowing remote connections (for example by blocking outgoing traffic on a firewall in front of the TYPO3 server) may have an impact on the retrieval of the `TYPO3`:pn: extension list, which allows you to check if extension updates are available, or on retrival of translation files.